 Import SOAP requests from WSDLs

 WSDL is used for specifying a SOAP web service's functionality.
-It's critical to SOAP Web Service testing when you can create web service requests based on a WSDL file.
-This section shows you how to import a WSDL file into a Katalon project and help you explore a WSDL.
+It is critical to SOAP web service testing when you can create web service requests based on a WSDL file.
+This section shows you how to import a WSDL file into a Katalon project and explore it as well.

-From version 7.5.0+, Katalon Studio improves the WSDL importing feature with more intuitive UI and newly supported utility.
-Particularly, you are able to add the desired endpoint to your SOAP request, which takes precedence over the imported endpoint.
+Starting version 7.5.0+, Katalon Studio has improved the WSDL import feature with a more intuitive UI and added utility, for support.
+You can, in particular, add the desired endpoint to your SOAP request, which takes precedence over the imported endpoint.

 Importing WSDLs into Katalon Studio

-To import a WSDL file to your project, please do as follows:
+To import a WSDL file to your project, perform the following steps:

-In Tests Explorer, right-click on any folder of Object Repository
+In the Tests Explorer panel, right-click on Object Repository > Import > From WSDL.

-In the URL field of the Import WSDL dialog, specify either a remote WSDL URL or a path of a local WSDL file (e.g., http://www.dneonline.com/calculator.asmx?WSDL).
+In the URL field of the Import WSDL dialog, specify either a remote WSDL url or the path of a local WSDL file (E.g.

 Click OK.
 Katalon Studio loads the file and generates SOAP request objects.

-From version 7.5.0, you can always manually change the content of those fields.
-When you override any fields of the imported request object with new values, you need to save your modifications for it to take effect.
+Starting version 7.5.0, you can manually change the content of these fields.
+When you override any fields of the imported request object with new values, you need to save your modification(s) for it to take effect.

-- Service Endpoint: this tab stores the service endpoint parsed from the WSDL file.
-You can also specify another endpoint for the interface as your wish.
-This request object receives any value given in this field.
+Service Endpoint: This tab stores the service endpoint parsed from the WSDL file.
+You can specify another endpoint for the interface if you prefer.
+The request object receives any value given in this field.

-One of the possible causes is because you have enabled Use the endpoint and SOAPAction header parsed from WSDL (2) and specified the SOAPAction in the request header (3) simultaneously.
+This can happen if you check the Use the endpoint and SOAPAction header parsed from WSDL (2) check box, and at the same time, specify the SOAPAction in the request header (3).

 (1),(2),(3): please see the image below for more information.

-Remove the SOAPAction header from the HTTP Header if you decide to use the endpoint and SOAPAction header parsed from WSDL.
+Remove SOAPAction from the HTTP Header, if you decide to use the endpoint and SOAPAction header parsed from WSDL.